 • Drug Discovery: Pharmaceutical companies use data analysis to identify potential drug candidates, predict their efficacy, and optimize clinical trials.

-• Genomics and Personalized Medicine: Genomic data analysis enables personalized treatment plans by identifying genetic markers that influence disease susceptibility and response to therapies.
+• Genomics and Personalized Medicine: Genomic data analysis enables personalized treatment plans by identifying genetic markers influencing disease susceptibility and therapy response.

 3. Finance